 Try not to take too much of a scattergun approach to applying for freelance writing jobs.
 Keep a log of where you’ve applied, how you pitched, and whether you were successful.
 The new Candidate Dashboard is a way to do that.

 In time, logging your pitches will help you identify what kind of approaches work and which never receive a response.
 This is genuine data you can learn from.

 As you will have gathered, I’m quite a fan of ProBlogger Jobs.

 Although I obviously prefer the times when my own projects are keeping me in the manner to which I’m accustomed(!), freelance work is such that there will always be peaks and troughs.
 When I hit one of those troughs, ProBlogger Jobs is one of my first ports of call on the hunt for new writing work – I strongly recommend you make it one of yours too.
-You’ll find the site here.
+You’ll find the site here, and don’t forget to check out the new book too.